© Lisa Jane Rimmer

 He waved.
 “Bye Lily, thanks for your help, I’ll never forget you.”

 And then he was gone.
 Lily ran over to her bear and scooped him up into her arms.
-“He’s gone Mr. Bear,” she said sadly looking up into the sky.
+“He’s gone Mr. Bear,” she said sadly looking up at the sky.

-“I miss him already,” she sobbed but as she rubbed her tears away she noticed another star twinkling much brighter than the others.
-“There he is!" she jumped up and down laughing.
+“I miss him already,” a tear rolled down her cheek.
+As she rubbed her eyes she noticed two stars twinkling much brighter than the others.
+“There he is with his Mum!" she jumped up and down laughing.
 “There he is Mr. Bear!”
 She waved at the star in the night sky and then made her way back to bed.

 The following morning Lily awoke to her Mum opening her curtains.
 “Come on Lily we don’t want to be late for your first art class.”